pySTEPS/cookiecutter-pysteps-plugin/README.rst

 Cookiecutter Pysteps-plugin
 ===========================

-Cookiecutter template for Pysteps plugins packages.
-Currently, **only importers** are supported as plugins.
+Cookiecutter template for Pysteps plugins.
+**Important**:  Currently, only new importers can be added to pysteps using plugins.

 **Cookiecutter** is a command-line utility to creates python packages projects from templates, called "cookiecutters".